sapegin/washingcode-book/manuscript/book.md

 // -> Map({ food: 'pizza', drink: 'vodka' })
 ```

 I’m not a big fan of it because it has completely custom API that one has to learn.
-Also, converting arrays and objects from plain JavaScript to Immutable.js and back every time we need to work with any native JavaScript API or almost any third-party API, is annoying and feels like the Immutable.js creates more problems than it solves.
+Also, converting arrays and objects from plain JavaScript to Immutable.js and back every time we need to work with any native JavaScript API or almost any third-party API, is annoying and feels like Immutable.js creates more problems than it solves.

 Another option is [Immer](https://immerjs.github.io/immer/), which allows you to use any mutating operations on a _draft_ version of an object, without affecting the original object in any way.
 Immer intercepts each operation, and creates a new object: